Spring - start seeding and planting hollyhocks

-Insert the shoots into pots or trays and place in a closed shaded frame until the leaves become plump - a small amount of ventilation can then be given; too much will cause the leaves to wither.
+Insert the shoots into clean pots or trays of potting compost and place in a closed shaded frame until the leaves become plump - a small amount of ventilation can then be given; too much ventilation will cause the leaves to wither.

 As soon as the shoots have rooted give full light and air.